2017/18 Program Handbook

-Chair, Preparatory Programs
+Chair, Access Programs

 Welcome to Academic Upgrading at Conestoga College.
 By enrolling in Academic Upgrading, you are taking important steps toward continuing your education that will result in benefits to all areas of your life.
-Our individualized, self-directed program allows you to work at your own pace in a manner that best suits your learning.
+Our individualized program allows you to work at your own pace in a manner that best suits your learning.
 Whether you are returning to school after an absence, upgrading some courses, or looking to improve your skills for work, we are excited to support you in achieving your goals.
 We look forward to working with you as you develop your learning plan and begin your upgrading.
 We have no doubt that Academic Upgrading can assist you in meeting your education and career goals.

 Conestoga Mission, Vision, and Values

-- Recognition for excellence in polytechnic education.
+- Excellence in polytechnic education.

 - Champion innovation in education and research.